RicoJia/ricojia.github.io/_posts/2022/2022-01-24-deep-learning-softmax-crossentropy.markdown

 ### Categorical Cross Entropy

 Categorical Cross Entropy loss is designed for multi-class problems.
-There are two kinds:
+There are two forms of the same function:

-- Categorical Cross-Entropy: Use when labels are **one-hot encoded**.
+- Categorical Cross-Entropy: expects input labels to be **one-hot vectors**.
-- Sparse Categorical Cross-Entropy: Use **when labels are integers**.
+- Sparse Categorical Cross-Entropy: expects input labels to be **integers**.
 It is memory-efficient since it doesn't require one-hot encoding.

-The purpose of using the Log-Sum-Exp Trick (LSE) Numerical Stability: it helps prevent Overflow/Underflow where logits (raw inputs into softmax) can be very large or very small.
+The purpose of using the Log-Sum-Exp Trick (LSE) is numerical stability.
+It helps prevent Overflow/Underflow where logits (raw inputs into softmax) can be very large or very small.

 #### TensorFlow Implementations